edfong/npl/README.md

 ## Experiments
 ### __Example 3.1.1__ - Toy GMM (in `./experiments/Toy_GMM`)

 1. Run `generate_gmm.py` to generate toy data.
-The files in `./sim_data_plot` are the train/test data used for the plots in the paper, and the files in `./sim_data` are for the tabular results.
+The files in `./sim_data_plot` are the train/test data used for the plots in the paper, and the files in `./sim_data` are the datasets for the tabular results.
 2. Run `run_NPL_toygmm.py` for the NPL example and `run_stan_toygmm.py` for the NUTS and ADVI examples.
 3. Run `evaluate_posterior_toygmm.py` to evaluate posterior samples.
 The Jupyter notebook `Plot bivariate KDEs for GMM.ipynb` can be used to produce posterior plots.